justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 - `host_name`: The first name or profile name of the person managing the Airbnb listing.
 - `host_id`: The unique identifier for the host.
 - `number_of_reviews`: The total number of reviews a single property has received over its lifetime.
+We `SUM()` this to get the host's grand total.

 The output should look like the following: